zoe-walker/Visualizations/docs/data-shape-schema.md

 GraphQL interfaces represent a list of named fields and their arguments.
 GraphQL objects can then implement these interfaces which requires that the object type will define all fields defined by those interfaces.
 * [GraphQL Interfaces](http://spec.graphql.org/June2018/#sec-Interfaces)

-MooD Business Architect implicitly recognises one additional interface `MooDElement`.
+MooD Business Architect implicitly recognises `MooDElement`.
 The `MooDElement` interface is for defining where the data to visualize is a set of MooD elements, e.g. from a MooD query.
 For example a simple tabular data visualization would have a data type that would implement and add to the MooDElement interface for values from an Element in the repository like the name or a field value.

    ```
    interface MooDElement {